evhub/coconut/DOCS.md

 ### `recursive_iterator`

-Coconut provides a `recursive_iterator` decorator that provides significant optimizations for any stateless, recursive function that returns an iterator.
+Coconut provides a `recursive_iterator` decorator that memoizes any stateless, recursive function that returns an iterator.
 To use `recursive_iterator` on a function, it must meet the following criteria:

 1. your function either always `return`s an iterator or generates an iterator using `yield`,
 2. when called multiple times with arguments that are equal, your function produces the same iterator (your function is stateless), and